sierraa/basil-flask/README.md

 # basil-flask
-Flask app for saving recipes.
+Basil is a flask app for saving recipes and meal planning.